Data-Driven Nutrition Plan: The Ins and Outs

 Why?

-It facilitates muscle recovery, maintenance and hypertrophy.
+It facilitates muscle recovery, maintenance and hypertrophy, as per Natalie Fraser, our dietitian in British Columbia.
 This is especially true in persons who regularly participate in muscle damaging activities such as weight-training.

 Protein contains approximately four calories per gram.
 Despite this fact, it is considered to be more satiating than other macronutrients even in iso-energetic amounts.